Next nationwide warning day takes place on December 8

 Warning via siren, push message and new warning system Cell Broadcast

-Independently of this, all smartphone users will also be warned via mobile communications for the first time - regardless of whether they have loaded a warning app or not.
-Using the new Cell Broadcast warning function, all cell phone users who have loaded the latest operating system will automatically receive an SMS informing them of the warning test.
+Independently of this, all smartphone users will also be warned via mobile radio for the first time - regardless of whether they have loaded a warning app or not.
+Using the new Cell Broadcast warning function, all mobile phone users who have loaded the latest operating system will automatically receive an SMS informing them of the warning test.
 The system sends messages to all compatible devices that are logged into a cell.
 The new system is another component in the nationwide alert mix.

 Keywords: